signaldust/bunny-jit/README.md

 as constraints match for jump-sites, but keep in mind that `emitLabel()` will resize `env` back to what it was at the time of `newLabel()`.

+I should emphasis that you don't necessarily need to put everything into `env` if your front-end already knows that it doesn't need any `phi`s because it's never assigned to (locally or globally).
+If you understand SSA, then you can certainly be more intelligent and only keep stuff in `env` when `phi`s are potentially required, but this is not a requirement: the very first pass of DCE will get rid of any excess `phi`s just fine.

 Instructions expect their parameter types to be correct.
 Passing floating-point values to instructions that expect integer values or vice versa will result in undefined behaviour (ie. invalid code or `assert`).
 The compiler should never